parassanserwal/eternstack_development/src/content/homepage/_index.md

 # Banner
 banner:
   title: "Empower Your Development Journey with EternStack"
-  additional_title: " "Unleash the Power of SaaS Platforms" "
+  subtitle: '"Unleash the Power of SaaS Platforms"'
   content: "Elevate Your Productivity and Learning with EternStack's Innovative Solutions for Developers and Students "
   image: "/images/homepage.png"
   button:
     enable: true
     label: "Get Started For Free"
     link: "https://github.com/zeon-studio/nextplate"